Chun Doo-hwan: Samchung re-education camp

-Presidency (1980–1987)
+Dictatorship (1980–1987)

 Policy

-In August 1980, Choi Kyu-hah, who had long since become little more than a figurehead, announced that he would be resigning the presidency.
+In August 1980, Choi, who had long since become little more than a figurehead, announced that he would be resigning the presidency.
 On 27 August, the National Conference for Unification, the nation's electoral college, gathered in Jangchung Arena.
 Chun was the sole candidate.
-Out of 2525 members, 2524 voted for Chun with 1 vote counted as invalid, thus with a tally of 99.96% in favor (it was widely speculated at that time that 1 invalid vote was purposely rigged as to differentiate Chun from North Korea's Kim Il-sung, who regularly claimed 100% support in North Korea's elections).
+Out of 2525 members, 2524 voted for Chun with one vote counted as invalid, thus with a tally of 99.96% in favor (it was widely speculated at that time that one invalid vote was purposely rigged as to differentiate Chun from North Korea's Kim Il Sung, who regularly claimed 100% support in North Korea's elections).
 He was officially inaugurated into office on 1 September 1980.

 On 17 October, he abolished all political parties—including Park's Democratic Republican Party, which had essentially ruled the country as a one-party state since the imposition of the Yushin Constitution.
 In November, he implemented the Policy for Merger and Abolition of the Press.
-In January 1981, Chun formed his own party, the Democratic Justice Party; however, for all intents and purposes, it was Park Chung-hee's Democratic Republican Party under a new name.
+In January 1981, Chun formed his own party, the Democratic Justice Party; however, for all intents and purposes, it was Park's Democratic Republican Party under a new name.
 Soon afterward, a new constitution was enacted.
-It was far less authoritarian than Park's Yushin Constitution; for instance, it enshrined the secrecy of correspondence, banned torture, and invalidated confessions obtained by force.
+It was far less authoritarian than Park's Yushin Constitution; for instance, it enshrined the secrecy of correspondence, banned torture and invalidated confessions obtained by force.
 It still vested fairly broad powers in the president, albeit far less sweeping than those Park had held.

 He was then re-elected president by the National Conference that February, taking 90 percent of the delegates' vote against three minor candidates.
 However, Chun's election was a foregone conclusion after the DJP's decisive victory at elections for the National Conference two weeks earlier.
-The DJP won a supermajority of 69.5 percent of the seats, three times as many as the independents and nine times as seats as the opposition Democratic Korea Party.
+The DJP won a supermajority of 69.5 percent of the seats, three times as many as the independents and nine times as many as the opposition Democratic Korea Party.

 Missile memorandum

-In 1980, in the face of increased tension with the U.S. over his military takeover, President Chun issued a memorandum stating that his country would not develop missiles with a range longer than 180 km or capable of carrying greater than a 453 kg warhead.
+In 1980, in the face of increased tension with the U.S. over his military takeover, Chun issued a memorandum stating that his country would not develop missiles with a range longer than 180 km or capable of carrying greater than a 453 kg warhead.
 After receiving this promise, the Reagan administration decided to fully recognize Chun's military government.

-In the late 1990s, South Korea and the U.S. held talks on the issue and, rather than scrap the memorandum completely, they came to an agreement allowing missiles up to 300 km in range and capability to carry up to a 500 kg warhead.
-This compromise came into effect in 2001 under the name Missile Technology Control Regime.